dk-fern/flaskWebApp-with-docker/README.md

 # flaskWebApp-with-docker

-Throughout my time in IT I've found that often, when being introduced to new concepts, hands on guides often use meaningless examples for testing.
-For example, many beginner Docker guides often just have you run a default nginx server with no functionality, or the first Azure Web Application guides bring you to an empty landing page with no use.
-This project hopes to change that with the ability to get hands on with some key IT technolgies in a way that brings education, experience, and a tangible product you can finish the project with.
+Throughout my time in IT I've found that often, when being introduced to new concepts, hands on guides will use meaningless examples for testing.
+For example, many beginner Docker guides often just have you run a default nginx or apache web server with no functionality, or the first Azure Web Application guides bring you to an empty landing page with no use.
+This project hopes to change that with the ability to get hands on with some key IT technolgies in a way that brings education, experience, and a tangible product you can leave the project with.

 This is a fairly beginner-friendly project designed to practice and demonstrate:
 - Basic functionality in the Flask web application framework for Python